Intro to Arch

 • Arch can be deployed and upgraded quickly across your infrastructure transparently without the horrid pain of deploying library upgrades in your applications.

-Engineered with Fast LLMs: Arch is engineered with specialized (sub-billion) LLMs that are desgined for fast, cost-effective and acurrate handling of prompts.
-These LLMs are designed to be best-in-class for critcal prompt-related tasks like:
+Engineered with Fast LLMs: Arch is engineered with specialized small LLMs that are designed for fast, cost-effective and accurate handling of prompts.
+These LLMs are designed to be best-in-class for critical prompt-related tasks like:

-• Prompt Guardrails: Arch helps you improve the safety of your application by applying prompt guardrails in a centralized way for better governance hygiene.
-With prompt guardrails you can prevent jailbreak attempts or toxicity present in user’s prompts without having to write a single line of code.
-To learn more about how to configure guardrails available in Arch, read prompt processing.
+• Prompt Guard: Arch helps you improve the safety of your application by applying prompt guardrails in a centralized way for better governance hygiene.
+With prompt guardrails you can prevent jailbreak attempts present in user’s prompts without having to write a single line of code.
+To learn more about how to configure guardrails available in Arch, read Prompt Guard.

 Traffic Management: Arch offers several capabilities for LLM calls originating from your applications, including smart retries on errors from upstream LLMs, and automatic cutover to other LLMs configured in Arch for continuous availability and disaster recovery scenarios.
 Arch extends Envoy’s cluster subsystem to manage upstream connections to LLMs so that you can build resilient AI applications.